Comprehensive Recon Guide

 [ ] All raw outputs archived for future re-use

 The bug isn’t in the tool you ran.
-It’s in the asset you didn’t know existed.
+It’s in the cloud service you didn’t enumerate, the source map you didn’t download, or the GraphQL endpoint you didn’t introspect.